nano2nd-del/f.i.t.e_falloutistooeasy/edit scripts/SimpleCraftingxEditScripts/readme.md

   3. Make sure "Apply script to selected records" is CHECKED.
   4. Save when done.

-they just replace the workbench BNAMs with the relevant script.
+  THE SIMPLE CRAFTING KEYWORD NEEDS TO BE ADDED TO YOUR ESP. they just replace the workbench BNAMs with the relevant script.

 Requires SimpleCrafting and some knowledge of xedit.